 The herbal extract is made in South Korea, which is where Kolmar BNH is located.
 The official US website is Atomy.com:449/us/Home

 Some websites may promote a “Plus” version of this supplement, which gives the impression it is better.
 But, how is it different than the regular HemoHim?
 Does a language problem cause this confusion since the packaging is in Korean and not English?
 Or is HemoHim Plus more a product of marketing than actual science?
 When in doubt, look at the Supplement Facts label.
 If the ingredients and dosages are the same as the ingredients listed above, then there is no difference.

 The most popular option is to purchase a box that contains 60 packets.
 Each individual packet has 0.67 fluid oz (20 ml).
 This is a 1 month's supply if you use the recommended 2 packets a day dosage.
 To consume, tear open a packet and drink the liquid.
 You can drink the liquid straight or mix it with water or juice.
 Mixing it may be preferable as some online testimonials have commented the taste is not desirable.
 Because this is a liquid supplement, store HemoHim in a cool, dry place.

 The Atomy company has stated it's best to take HemoHim on an empty stomach.

 How Much Does HemoHim Cost?

 The price can vary depending on where you buy it.
-If your shopping for a month's supply (60 packets) then the cost could range from about $50 to about $90.
+If you are shopping for a month's supply (60 packets), the cost could range from about $50 to about $90.
 Generally, both eBay and Amazon may have better prices than others.

 So far, this herbal concoction is not sold at CVS, Costco, Rite Aid, Walmart, FoodLion, Target, Vitamin Shop, or GNC.
 Bottom line, shop around for the best deal for you.